michelou/haskell-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [Haskell Documentation with Haddock][article_haddock] by Veronica Romashkina and Dimitrii Kovanikou, December 2020.
 - [My thoughts on Haskell in 2020][article_sampellegrini] by Marco Sampelligrini, December 26, 2019.
 - [Setting up Haskell in VS Code with Stack and the IDE Engine][article_doig], November 15, 2019.
 - [GHC Parser][ghc_parser]